What are Negative Covenants (Restrictive)?

 - Limit on contracts/leases or any amendments thereof

-- Maintenance of certain financial ratios in particular range – examples of few such ratios are:
+- Maintenance of certain financial ratios in the particular range – examples of few such ratios are:

 For Negative Covenants Examples: A company wants to borrow $ 100 Mn of debt but the loan agreement has a restriction on the payment of dividends.
 The dividend paid to the shareholders cannot exceed $ 1 per share in one year.

 In Bond indentures, the covenants can be of two types

 - Operation Covenant: Operational covenants are those which relate to operations of the Company.
 They put restrictions on the operations of the Company which can be – the borrower has to meet certain disclosure requirements, it cannot take certain operations or line of business, maintain a certain level of insurance.